AbeerUrRahim/invoice-expense-saas/RAILWAY_DEPLOYMENT.md

 3. **Configure the API service**:
    - Railway will detect the `railway.json` in the root
-   - The API will be built using the Dockerfile in `api/InvoiceApp.API/`
+   - The API will be built using `Dockerfile.api` in the root directory

 4. **Add a Database**:
    - In your project dashboard, click "New"